buildfirst/buildfirst/ch07/08_creating-items/README.md

 grunt watch
 ```

 This time around, we're building upon the previous example, [**ch07e07** The One With Delete Buttons][6].
-I've included an interface to add new items, and model validation to make sure the human enters a name for their groceries, and that the amounts remain a positive number.
-In addition, if the human adds an item twice, their amounts get added.
+I've included an interface to add new items, and model validation to make sure the human enters a name for their groceries, and that the quantities remain a positive number.
+In addition, if the human adds an item twice, their quantities get merged.

 ![backbone-add.png][7]